On average, female workers in full-time employment tend to earn less than their male colleagues – this is known as the gender pay gap.

 - Who to engage and how to get internal buy in

-To receive our full presentation after the event has taken place, you can sign up here
+To receive our full presentation from the event, you can sign up here

 How Can Simpson Millar Help Employers Prepare For Gender Pay Reporting?

 We're passionate advocates of workplace equality and have been advising and supporting employers on a range of employment-related issues for years.